 - No artificial aids, including trekking poles.

-- Participants may utilise the assistance of event crew or other participants crews if available between laps.
+- Participants may utilise the assistance of the event crew or other participant crews if available between laps.

-Once we have a single participant ‘standing’, he or she must complete a lap alone within the hour to win.
+Once we have a single participant ‘standing’, they must complete a lap alone within the hour to win.

-If no single runner can complete a final lap, there will be no winner and thus, all participants will be recorded as a DNF with the amount of full laps completed against their name – if this is the case, the ‘Last One Standing’ will be recognised as such but will be a DNF.
+If no single runner can complete a final lap, there will be no winner, and thus, all participants will be recorded as a DNF with the number of full laps completed against their name – if this is the case, the ‘Last One Standing’ will be recognised as such but will be a DNF.

 HOW DID THE RACE GO FOR YOU?

-There were 108 starters that took off on the first lap at 1am Friday morning.
+One hundred eight starters took off on the first lap at 1 am Friday.

 This event becomes more mental than physical the further you go.

-I started the event on about 2hrs sleep which wasn’t ideal and had to significantly adapt my sleeping plans – I originally planned to stay awake for at least the first 24hrs.
-On lap 3 I started to try and get 5-10mins shut eye per lap.
+I started the event on about 2hrs sleep which wasn’t ideal, and I had to adapt my sleeping plans significantly – I originally planned to stay awake for at least the first 24hrs.
+On lap 3, I started trying to get 5-10mins shut-eye per lap.

 From a PREPD point of view, I followed the advice I got from Tony.
-Double dose of the Prime the night before, and during the event having a Recover every 5 hours.
+Double dose of the Prime the night before, and during the event, have a Recover every 5 hours.
 Throughout the event, I alternated between Tailwind and plain water, and this setup seems to have worked perfectly for me.
-Once again not one cramp throughout the entire event!
+Once again, not one cramp throughout the entire event!

 Cold nights, hot days and even a few laps with rain towards the end.
-Round and round we went until around lap 22 the numbers began to really thin out.
-Then over the next couple of laps the group quickly dropped to 9, then 8, then 5, then 4, then only 3 of us left.
+Round and round, we went until around lap 22, and the numbers began to thin out.
+Then over the next couple of laps, the group quickly dropped to 9, 8, 5, 4, and then only 3 of us left.

 As I completed lap 30, I was done mentally and felt like a broken man, despite the body still moving forward.
-I started lap 31 with the expectation that I would take it slowly, but potentially not make it back in time.
-But once again I was moving well enough.
-Until about 1.6km into the lap a toenail brought everything to an abrupt halt.
-I sat down and took my shoe off to find that I had blisters around and under the toenail which had caused it to start moving around way more than it should and now I couldn’t put weight on that foot in a shoe.
-Finally having a reason to stop, I walked my way back to the start line barefoot with my shoes in hand.
+I started lap 31 with the expectation that I would take it slowly but potentially not make it back in time.
+But once again, I was moving well enough.
+Until about 1.6km into the lap, a toenail brought everything to an abrupt halt.
+I sat down and took my shoe off to find that I had blisters around and under the toenail, which had caused it to start moving around way more than it should and now I couldn’t put weight on that foot in a shoe.
+Finally, having a reason to stop, I walked back to the start line barefoot with my shoes in hand.
 It was finally over.

-In the end I had been running for 30 hours, completed 30 laps for a total of 201km.
-Leaving the two guys to continue without me.
+In the end, I had been running for 30 hours and completed 30 laps for a total of 201km.
+I was leaving the two guys to continue without me.

 WHO WON IN THE END?